DKTJONATHAN/TheReport/src/content/posts/kenya-stock-market-mobile-mpesa.md

 ## How This Works on M-Pesa (Ziidi Trader)

-Now, back to the NSE news: from January 2026, you’ll be able to do this **directly from your M-Pesa app**.
+From January 2026, you’ll be able to do all of this **directly from your M-Pesa app**.

-Here’s how it’ll feel:
+Here’s how it will feel:

-1. Open M-Pesa → “Ziidi Trader” or “Invest” option.
+1. Open M-Pesa and tap the **“Invest”** or **“Ziidi Trader”** option.
 2. Choose a company (e.g., Safaricom, KCB, Equity).
-3. See the current price per share (e.g., Kshs 20).
+3. See the current price per share (for example, Kshs 20).
 4. Enter how much money you want to use (e.g., Kshs 2,000).
-5. Confirm → shares are bought, and they appear in your portfolio.
+5. Confirm the trade—your shares are bought and appear in your portfolio.
-6. Later, when the price goes up, you sell → money goes straight back to your M-Pesa.
+6. Later, when the price goes up, you tap **Sell**, and the money goes straight back into your M-Pesa balance.

 No broker.
-No paperwork.
-No minimum of Kshs 100,000.
+No forms.
+No Kshs 100,000 minimums.
-Just your phone, your money, and a few taps.
+Just your phone, your cash, and a few taps.

 ***